Rahul Shukla

-Rahul Shukla (born 28 August 1990) is an Indian first-class cricketer from Jaunpur district who plays for Jharkhand in domestic cricket.
+Rahul Artiprasad Shukla (born 28 August 1990) is an Indian first-class cricketer from Jaunpur district who plays for Jharkhand in domestic cricket.
 He is a right-arm fast-medium bowler.
 He was part of the Mumbai Indians squad from 2010 to 2012.
 He was signed up by the Rajasthan Royals in 2013.

 In a match played between Rajasthan Royals and Otago Volts in CLT20 on 1 October 2013, he was named man of the match for taking 3 wickets.
 In February 2019, in the 2018–19 Syed Mushtaq Ali Trophy, he took his first five-wicket haul in a T20 match.